Skip to main content

 VERDUGO ACADEMY INDEPENDENT STUDY

-2. We are a Home-Based Education program - courses and assignments are created and evaluated by Verdugo Academy teachers.
-Students complete assignments at home, with parental assistance and support using GUSD District approved curriculum.
+1. We are a home-based education program.
+Courses and assignments are assigned and evaluated by the student’s Verdugo Academy teacher.
+Students complete assignments at home with parental assistance and support using GUSD Board approved curriculum.

 THE ROLE OF THE VERDUGO ACADEMY STUDENT